 8 Tips on How to Strengthen Weak Hair

 Weak hair can be defined as limp, droopy, thin or falling out.
 Split ends, extreme dryness or excessive oiliness can all be signs of weak hair.
-It is often genetic, handed down from a parent, or it can be caused by hormonal factors such as menopause or childbirth, birth control pills or other medications, disease or illness, poor diet, stress, a fungal infection of the scalp or cancer treatments.
-Environmental impact from sun exposure, chlorine or salt water, air conditioning or heating and pollution can weaken hair.
+It is often a genetic situation, handed down from a parent, or it can be caused by hormonal factors such as menopause or childbirth, birth control pills or other medications, disease or illness, poor diet, stress, a fungal infection of the scalp or cancer treatments.
+Environmental impact from sun exposure, chlorine or salt water, air conditioning or heating and pollution can also weaken hair.

 It is normal to lose 100 to 150 hairs each day, but since most people have about 100,000 hairs on the head, this loss is not significant.
 When a hair is lost, a new one grows back in its place.
-This process continues until middle age, when hair re-growth slows down or stops.
+This process continues until middle age when hair re-growth slows down or stops.